Three Reasons Why HICP is a Game Changer for Healthcare Providers

 1. HICP is Healthcare Focused

+As healthcare cyber threats continue to evolve, HICP remains a practical, scalable framework that helps organizations translate cybersecurity requirements into actionable steps.
 HICP’s specificity allows organizations to dedicate focus on five key threats:

 2. Ransomware

-3. Loss or Theft of Equipment or Data
+3. Loss or theft of equipment or data

 Each cybersecurity practice section within HICP maps back to one or more of the threats listed above.
 For example, Cybersecurity Practice #1: Email Protection Systems addresses social engineering, ransomware attacks, and Insider Accidental or Malicious Data Loss.